MOBILE HEALTH

 Pulmonary Function Test (PFT) van

-A PFT is a set of simple breathing tests that check how well your lungs work.
+A PFT is a set of breathing tests that check how well your lungs work.
+It measures how much air you can inhale and exhale, how fast you can breathe out, and how well your lungs deliver oxygen to your blood.

-This test will be offered to anyone ages 5+ who require a PFT for diagnosis or monitoring.
-Each test can take up to one hour and is completed in a fully equipped sprinter van.
+This test is available to anyone ages 5+ who requires a PFT for diagnosis or monitoring.

 Low-dose Computerized Tomography (CT) Scan truck

-Low-dose CT scans will be available to individuals eligible for lung cancer screening through the Alberta Lung Cancer Screening Program.
+Low-dose CT scans will be available to individuals eligible for lung cancer screening, based on Alberta guidelines.